 Your child may qualify for free school meals or milk, or be given free fruit and vegetables at school.
-Local authorities must provide free lunches for eligible pupils, paid-for meals where requested and good facilities and supervision so pupils can eat safely.
+We must provide free lunches for eligible pupils, paid-for meals where requested and good facilities and supervision so pupils can eat safely.

-All food provided by local authorities must meet national nutritional standards.
-National nutritional standards ensure that children are provided with a healthy, balanced diet comprising the right quantities of the following:
+All food provided by us must meet national nutritional standards.
+National nutritional standards ensure that children are provided with a healthy, balanced diet comprising the right quantities of:

 - fruit and vegetables